eugenielai/eugenielai.github.io/posts/dssg.md

 # Data Science for Social Good: Data Visualizer for Surrey's Electric Vehicle Strategy
 Date: 2019-10-29

-This visualization tool is developed as a part of UBC Data Science for Social Good (DSSG) program, which is a collaboration between the UBC data science institute and the city of Surry.
+Last summer, I teamed up with [Laura](https://github.com/lauragreenstreet) and developed this visualization tool as a part of [UBC Data Science for Social Good (DSSG) program](https://dsi.ubc.ca/data-science-social-good), directed by [Dr. Raymond Ng](https://www.cs.ubc.ca/~rng/).
+Our project is a collaboration between the [UBC Data Science Institute](https://dsi.ubc.ca/) and the [City of Surry](https://www.surrey.ca/).

 ## Background & Motivation